Lissmariyajoy/Analysis_of_Daily_Power_Generation_Trends_in_India_Python_Project/README.md

 # ⚡ Analysis of Daily Power Generation Trends in India

 ## 📌 Project Overview
-This project analyzes India's daily power generation data from **1 September 2017 to 25 October 2020** using Python and data analytics techniques.
-The study explores electricity generation patterns across different years, regions, states, sectors, station types, and power sources.
+This project analyzes India's daily power generation data from **2017 to  2020** using Python and data analytics techniques.
+The study explores electricity generation patterns across different month, years, quarter, regions, states, sectors, station types, and power sources.
 Through data preprocessing, exploratory data analysis (EDA), and visualizations, the project identifies meaningful trends, relationships, and insights into India's electricity generation landscape.

 ---

 ## 🎯 Objectives
-- Analyze daily power generation trends in India from 2017 to 2020.
+- Analyze power generation trends in India from 1 September 2017 to 25 October 2020.
 - Study power generation patterns across years, regions, and states.
 - Compare planned and actual power generation performance.
 - Identify the contribution of different sectors and station types.